One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Variability in the survival curve of the external control group

-So far, we have initially assumed that the survival curve of the external control group follows an exponential distribution with no variability, but this assumption may be questioned.
-Indeed, in practice, the survival of the external control group, when conducting an SAT, is very often defined from a limited number of patients treated by a previous treatment, resulting in certain variability in the survival curve estimation.
-This variability makes it challenging to identify a parametric distribution fitting well with the external control group individual data, which explains, perhaps, why the exponential distribution is considered in practice in the OSLRT and mOSLRT as the default distribution.
-So, we decide to evaluate the impact of an inaccuracy on the survival curve of the external control group on the performance of the different tests in two ways.
-The first way is to consider the parameter $\lambda$ of the exponential distribution (used by default in Section \ref{Simu}) as a random variable (Section \ref{Var-expo}).
-The second way is to fit different parametric survival distributions (Weibull, log-normal, etc) to estimate $\Lambda_0({\rm t})$ (Section \ref{Var-distrib}).
+We initially assumed that the survival curve of the external control group follows an exponential distribution without sampling variability, but these two assumptions may be questioned.
+In practice, the survival of the external control group is often estimated from a limited number of patients.
+We therefore evaluated the impact of misspecification of the survival curve of the external control group on the performance of the different tests as follows.
+First, we modelled the parameter $\lambda$ of the exponential distribution (used by default in Section \ref{Simu}) as a random variable (Section \ref{Var-expo}).
+Second, we accounted for sampling variability in the score tests using a correction (Section \ref{Sampling}).
+Third, we fitted different parametric survival distributions (Weibull, log-normal, etc) to estimate $\Lambda_0(t)$ (Section \ref{Var-distrib}).